Lung Cancer Clinical Trial

 Life expectancy of at least 3 months

-Able to operate the NovoTTF-200T system
+Able to operate the NovoTTF-200T device

 Has an EGFR sensitizing mutation and/ or ALK translocation

-If Stage III, can be treated with curative intent with either surgical resection and/or chemoradiation
+Can be treated with curative intent with either surgical resection and/or chemoradiation

 Being unable to operate the NovoTTF-200T device independently or with the help of a caregiver